zooxyt/scheme-tutorial/chapters/02_installation.md

 its own characteristic and optimized for special purpose.
 For the purpose of learning, the most recommended one is Racket.

-Racket is an general purpose programming language based on the Scheme Lisp, It provides not only a collection of Scheme-class programming languages but also a powerful and friendly integrated development environment.
+Racket is a general purpose programming language based on the Scheme Lisp, It provides not only a collection of Scheme-class programming languages but also a powerful and friendly integrated development environment.